Clan Cameron Museum

 One of the largest exhibitions covers the 2 major Jacobite Risings in 1715 and 1745, in which the clan played a major role.
 One of the prize exhibits is a waistcoat worn by Bonnie Prince Charlie, and a Jacobite ring with a secret compartment that holds a portrait of the Prince.
 Another Jacobite relic is a Lochiel Bible, which has all references to King George blacked out.

-There is a reading room and extensive clan archives, which will prove invaluable for tracing genealogy.
-And of course you can purchase Clan Cameron tartans and gifts with the clan crest in a small gift shop on the site.
+There are a reading room and extensive clan archives, which will prove invaluable for tracing genealogy.
+And of course, you can purchase Clan Cameron tartans and gifts with the clan crest in a small gift shop on the site.
 Outside the museum is a 'living cairn' built with stones from clan members around the world.

 About Clan Cameron Museum

 Address: Achnacarry, Spean Bridge, Highland, Scotland, PH34 4EJ